 Angioedema causes swelling that develops quickly, often affecting your face.
 While most cases are associated with allergies, the swelling can occur in response to many different allergens.
-At AIR Care, Richard Herrscher, MD, provides comprehensive care for angioedema, beginning with identifying the cause, then providing treatment to prevent recurring swelling.
+At AIR Care, Richard Herrscher, MD, and Maryam Saifi, MD provide comprehensive care for angioedema, beginning with identifying the cause, then providing treatment to prevent recurring swelling.
 If you develop angioedema, call one of the offices in Dallas or Plano, Texas, or schedule an appointment online.

 Angioedema is a type of swelling that occurs when fluids build up in the deep layers of your skin.
 The swelling develops in response to triggers such as: